Greg-T8/LearningDotNet/Books/price_development_fundamentals/notes.md

 # General info
-dotnet --version         # Show the SDK version used by the current project dotnet --info            # Show SDK and runtime versions dotnet --list-sdks dotnet --list-runtimes dotnet new --list        # List all templates
+dotnet --version         # Show the SDK version used by the current project dotnet --info            # Show SDK and runtime versions dotnet --list-sdks       # List all installed SDKs dotnet --list-runtimes   # List all installed runtimes dotnet new --list        # List all templates

 # Solution and project setup

+# Create a new solution named Chapter01
+dotnet new sln --name Chapter01

+# Show help for console project template
+dotnet new console --help

+# Create a new console app in the HelloCS folder
+dotnet new console --output HelloCS

+# Add HelloCS project to solution
-dotnet new sln --name Chapter01 dotnet new console --help dotnet new console --output HelloCS                             # Create a new console app in the HelloCS folder dotnet sln add HelloCS dotnet new console -o AboutMyEnvironment --use-program-main     # Create a new console app without using top-level statements dotnet sln add .\AboutMyEnvironment\
+dotnet sln add HelloCS

+# Create a new console app without using top-level statements
+dotnet new console -o AboutMyEnvironment --use-program-main

+# Add AboutMyEnvironment project to solution
+dotnet sln add .\AboutMyEnvironment\

+# Build the solution or project
 dotnet build

+# Clean the solution or project
 dotnet clean
 ```

 ## C# and .NET Resources